 Preventing an episiotomy

-In England, episiotomies aren't carried out routinely.
-NICE (the National Institute for Health and Clinical Excellence) recommends that an episiotomy should be considered if the baby is in distress and needs to be born quickly, or if there is a clinical need, such as a delivery that needs forceps or ventouse.
-Around one-in-seven deliveries involves an episiotomy.
+Episiotomies aren't carried out routinely in England.
+The National Institute for Health and Care Excellence (NICE) recommends that an episiotomy should be considered if the baby is in distress and needs to be born quickly, or if there is a clinical need, such as a delivery that needs forceps or ventouse.
+Around one in seven deliveries involves an episiotomy.

 The stitches used during an episiotomy should heal within one month.
-Usually, dissolving stitches are used so you won't need to go back to hospital to have them removed.
+Dissolving stitches are usually used, so you won't need to return to hospital to have them removed.

 Why you might need an episiotomy

-- You have a serious health condition, such as heart disease, and it is recommended that delivery should be as quick as possible to minimise any further health risk.
+- you have a serious health condition, such as heart disease, and it is recommended that delivery should be as quick as possible to minimise any further health risks

 How an episiotomy is performed

 An episiotomy is usually a simple operation.
-Local anaesthetic is used to numb the area around the vagina so you will not feel any pain.
+A local anaesthetic is used to numb the area around the vagina so you won't feel any pain.
 If you've already had an epidural, the dose can be "topped up" before the cut is made.

-Whenever possible, the doctor or midwife will make a small, diagonal cut from the back of the vagina and directed down and out to one side.
-Following the birth of your baby, the cut is stitched together using dissolvable stitches.
+Whenever possible, the doctor or midwife will make a small, diagonal cut from the back of the vagina, directed down and out to one side.
+Following the birth, the cut is stitched together using dissolvable stitches.

 Recovering from an episiotomy

 Episiotomy cuts are usually repaired within an hour of the baby's birth.
-The incision (cut) may bleed quite a lot initially, but with pressure and stitches this should soon stop.
+The cut (incision) may bleed quite a lot initially, but this should stop with pressure and stitches.

-Usually, dissolving stitches are used so you won't need to go back to hospital to have them removed.
+Dissolving stitches are usually used, meaning you won't need to go back to hospital to have them removed.
 Stitches should heal within one month of the birth.
 Talk to your midwife or obstetrician about which activities you should avoid during the healing period.